grow-graphics/gd/Readme.md

 Start with a main.go file, model your project in Go using structs to represent the world, space or state of your project.
 Go is an excellent language for textual representation.
 Use the `gd` command to launch the Godot editor when you want to create visual representation of your structures.
-Godot is an excellent tool for importing media, managing assets and designing the visual and spatial aspects of a project.
+The Godot editor is an excellent tool for importing media, managing assets and designing the visual and spatial aspects of a project.
 Don't forget to write tests!

 ## Performance